SDayar/SDayar/README.md

 I'm a IT's student.
-In this profile you'll find my major projects I've created since I've get in graduate School.
+In this profile you'll find projects that I've created since I've get in graduate School.